“The mind that opens up to a new idea never returns to its original size.”

 Design Thinking Values

-To understand Design Thinking and start working or living under its principles, we need to internalise three core values: empathy, collaboration and experimentation.
+To understand Design Thinking and start applying it to your life, it is important that one internalises these three core values: empathy, collaboration and experimentation.

-For those who want to learn a new model of collaborative work.
+For someone who wants to learn a collaborative work model

 As an innovation expert and entrepreneur, Ricardo is a founding partner of various initiatives including Echos – School of Design Thinking, a global innovation lab that aims to create social value through business innovation